On $W_{1+\infty}$ $n$-algebra: -algebra

-Due to the associative operators $W_m^r$ (\ref{eq:walgoperator}), we can confirm that the $W_{1+\infty}$ $n$-algebra with $n$ even (\ref{Wnalgebra}) is a generalized Lie algebra or higher order Lie algebra which satisfies the GJI (\ref{ShJ}).
+Hence the $W_{1+\infty}$ $n$-algebra (\ref{Wnalgebra}) with $n$ even is a generalized Lie algebra or higher order Lie algebra.
+When $n$ is odd, the GJI (\ref{ShJ}) does not hold for the $n$-algebra (\ref{Wnalgebra}).
+In this case, it satisfies the generalized Bremner identity (GBI) \cite{CJM09, Weingart}

-For the $W_{1+\infty}$ algebra, it is known that there is only a nontrivial subalgebra, i.e., the Virasoro-Witt algebra (\ref{VWalg}).
-Since the $W_{1+\infty}$ $2n$-algebra is a generalized Lie algebra, we therefore proceed by seeking its subalgebras.
-Let us consider the generators $ W_m^{n+1} $ with any fixed superindex $n+1\geqslant2$.
-Performing straightforward calculations, we find that they form a sub-$2n$-algebra
+For the $W_{1+\infty}$ algebra (\ref{eq:walgebra}), it is well-known that there is only a nontrivial subalgebra, i.e., the Witt algebra (\ref{VWalg}).
+Therefore it is natural to pursue the subalgebra in (\ref{Wnalgebra}).
+Let us consider the $2n$-commutator of the generators $ W_m^{n+1} $ with the fixed superindex $n+1\geqslant2$.
+After a straightforward calculation we obtain the sub-$2n$-algebra